Paul Judge: Cambridge Judge Business School

 In 1990, the University of Cambridge announced that it would be naming its world-ranking business school after Judge, a British businessman and Cambridge alumnus.
 Judge provided an endowment of £8 million to the University as a financial foundation for the Cambridge Judge Business School.
 At the time, this was one of the largest donations to any British university, though subsequent endowments have grown progressively larger.
 He was an Emeritus Trustee of the Cambridge Foundation and a member of the University of Cambridge's Alumni Advisory Board (for which he chaired the University's Alumni Communications Group).

 Judge maintained an active presence at the University of Cambridge throughout his life, serving in a number of positions and working with his business colleagues to help make the University of endowment the largest of any university outside the United States.
 Judge was also a Member of the Finance Committee and of the Alumni Advisory Committee of Trinity College.

 Independent political movement

 On 8 March 2009 Judge launched a new political movement aimed at promoting independent thought and open governance, termed the Jury Team.
 The organisation was designed to promote independent candidates with no party allegiance.

 Personal life and death

 He married Jane Urquart at Trinity College Chapel on 10 July 1976, and their divorce was finalised on 24 April 1980.
-He subsequently, in 1983, married Anne Foff: that marriage ended in 2001.
+He subsequently, in 1983, married Anne Foff: they had two children and divorced in 2001.
 In 2002 he married Barbara Singer Thomas, chairman of the Pension Protection Fund.
 He had two sons from his marriage to Anne.
-Judge died on 21 May 2017, aged 68.
+Judge died in the London Borough of Lambeth on 21 May 2017, aged 68.

 Following Judge's death, numerous tributes were written to him from the marketing industry, the Association of MBAs and entrepreneurs he had supported.